2i2c-org/infrastructure/docs/howto/operate/new-hub/aws.md

 3. Create a Pull Request with the new entries, and get a team member to review it.

-4. Once you merge the pull request, the GitHub Workflow will detect that a new entry has been added to the configuration file.
+4. Once you merge the pull request, the GitHub Actions workflow will detect that a new entry has been added to the configuration file.
    It will then deploy a new JupyterHub with the configuration you've specified onto the corresponding AWS cluster.

-5. Monitor the action to make sure that it completes.
+5. Monitor the workflow to make sure that it completes.

 6. Get the AWS external IP for your hub with (supposing your hub is `staging`):